Mirror Mirror (10cc album)

-Mirror Mirror is the eleventh and final album by British rock band 10cc, released in 1995 and re-titled I'm Not in Love for the 1996 re-release.
-The album was their first not to be released on a major UK label, this time working with Japanese label Avex following the poor performance of their previous album ...Meanwhile in UK and its relative success in Japan.
+Mirror Mirror is the eleventh and final studio album by British rock band 10cc, released in 1995 and re-titled I'm Not in Love for the 1996 re-release.
+The album was their first not to be released on a major UK label, this time working with Japanese label Avex following the poor performance of their previous album ...Meanwhile in the UK and its relative success in Japan.

 Background and recording

 Mirror Mirror was again recorded with just two of 10cc's core band members, Graham Gouldman and Eric Stewart; however, the album was more a combination of two solo albums than a conventional 10cc production.
-Gouldman and Stewart played and produced together only one new track – an acoustic reworking of their 1975 hit, "I'm Not in Love", one of only three songs on the album that bore a Stewart-Gouldman joint songwriting credit.
+Gouldman and Stewart played and produced together only one new track – an acoustic reworking of their 1975 hit "I'm Not in Love", one of only three songs on the album that bore a Stewart-Gouldman joint songwriting credit.
 The other two Stewart-Gouldman songs were both taken from the sessions of the previous 10cc album ...Meanwhile.
 Songs written by Stewart were recorded in France, while Gouldman's songs were recorded in London.
 Both Stewart and Gouldman co-produced their songs with Adrian Lee who also performed on most of the album's tracks.

 Gouldman admitted the album was "almost like two-halves of an album", largely a result of the fact that he and Stewart began recording in separate countries:

 Vaguely, we intended starting off these tracks and then bring them together, finish them together, which a lot of people do, but it never happened.
 We got so into what we were doing, we wanted to keep it pure.
 I don’t like to say we hoodwinked the people, but you could say it’s not quite what it appears to be, and anyone with any sense, who reads the credits, could see that.